metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `deployment` (Attributes) Override configuration for the temporal service Deployment. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--resources--deployment))
+- `deployment` (Attributes) Override configuration for the temporal service Deployment. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--overrides--deployment))

-<a id="nestedatt--spec--services--internal_frontend--resources--deployment"></a>
+<a id="nestedatt--spec--services--internal_frontend--overrides--deployment"></a>
-### Nested Schema for `spec.services.internal_frontend.resources.deployment`
+### Nested Schema for `spec.services.internal_frontend.overrides.deployment`

 Optional:

 - `metadata` (Attributes) ObjectMetaOverride provides the ability to override an object metadata.
-It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--resources--deployment--metadata))
+It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--overrides--deployment--metadata))
-- `spec` (Attributes) Specification of the desired behavior of the Deployment. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--resources--deployment--spec))
+- `spec` (Attributes) Specification of the desired behavior of the Deployment. (see [below for nested schema](#nestedatt--spec--services--internal_frontend--overrides--deployment--spec))

-<a id="nestedatt--spec--services--internal_frontend--resources--deployment--metadata"></a>
+<a id="nestedatt--spec--services--internal_frontend--overrides--deployment--metadata"></a>
-### Nested Schema for `spec.services.internal_frontend.resources.deployment.metadata`
+### Nested Schema for `spec.services.internal_frontend.overrides.deployment.metadata`

 Optional: